Ammunition: Common types

 Various rifle cartridges compared to the height of a US$1 bill.

 Small arms

-The standard weapon of a modern soldier is an assault rifle, which, like other small arms, uses cartridge ammunition in a size specific to the weapon.
-Ammunition is carried on the person in box magazines specific to the weapon, ammunition boxes, pouches or bandoliers.
-The amount of ammunition carried is dependent on the strength of the soldier, the expected action required, and the ability of ammunition to move forward through the logistical chain to replenish the supply.
-A soldier may also carry a smaller amount of specialized ammunition for heavier weapons such as machine guns and mortars, spreading the burden for squad weapons over many people.
-Too little ammunition poses a threat to the mission, while too much limits the soldier's mobility also being a threat to the mission.
+The standard weapon of a modern soldier is an assault rifle, which, like other small arms, uses cartridge ammunition sized for the weapon.
+Ammunition is carried on the person in box magazines specific to the weapon, ammunition boxes, pouches, or bandoliers.
+The amount of ammunition carried depends on the soldier's strength, the expected action required, and the ammunition's ability to move through the logistical chain to replenish the supply.
+A soldier may also carry a smaller amount of specialised ammunition for heavier weapons, such as machine guns and mortars, thereby spreading the burden of squad weapons among many people.
+Too little ammunition threatens the mission, while too much limits the soldier's mobility and also threatens the mission.

 Shells

 A shell is a payload-carrying projectile which, as opposed to a shot, contains explosives or other fillings, in use since the 19th century.